orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.makeFullCheckpointAfterOpen

-Indicates whether full checkpoint should be performed if storage was opened.
-It is needed to make fuzzy checkpoints to work without issues.
+Indicates whether a full checkpoint should be performed, if storage was opened.
+It is needed so fuzzy checkpoints can work properly..

 ```
 Setting name...: storage.makeFullCheckpointAfterOpen